Montevideo Wanderers F.C.: Birth of the professional era (1932–1951)

-The great Obdulio Varela in Wanderers debuted in 1938 and played for five seasons with the albinegro where he demonstrated his category for the great events.
-He exhibited his great vigor in the midfield and was a specialist in the execution of penalty shots.
+The Obdulio Varela in Wanderers debuted in 1938 and played for five seasons with the albinegro where he demonstrated his category for the events.
+He exhibited his vigor in the midfield and was a specialist in the execution of penalty shots.

 In 1939 the Bohemians are vice champions of the Uruguayan Honor Championship.
 In 1942, three dates from the end of the Uruguayan Championship, disputing the title inch by inch with the two classic banners.
 The wanderista team finished third in the tournament.
 By 1943, already distant, the great captain obtained fourth place in the local tournament, an event that would be repeated a year later.

 In the middle of that decade, for the first time, the bohemians are located at the bottom of the table of the Uruguayan tournament.
 As much as the Albinegros leaders hire experienced figures from Argentina, they cannot bring the team back to the top positions of other years.

 In 1950 the Bohemians finished in the last positions in the table with Club Atlético Bella Vista.

 The Association set tiebreakers to see which team remained in the top division and who was relegated.
 The first final marked the papal(Bella Vista) victory by 2–1, the second resulted in a victory for Wanderers by 1-0 and the third tied at two.
 For the time being, and since the institutions did not agree on the setting of a fourth game, it was decided that who should determine the relegation of that season was a draw.
 So it was.
 Luck accompanied the bohemian team and Bella Vista had to descend to Second Division.